 22 Aug The Steepest Railway in the World: Flåm Railway

 Peering outside your window you will see mountains, valleys, waterfalls and beautiful sprawling landscapes.
-After reading that the Flåm Railway was the one of the steepest railroad tracks in the world, and that it was also voted one of the most beautiful train journeys in the world by numerous publications, we decided that we just had to venture out into the Norwegian countryside to see it for ourselves–even if we were only in the country for 3.5 days.
+After reading that the Flåm Railway was the one of the steepest railroads in the world that run on a regular track, and that it was also voted one of the most beautiful train journeys in the world by numerous publications, we decided that we just had to venture out into the Norwegian countryside to see it for ourselves–even if we were only in the country for 3.5 days.

 Traveling from Oslo to Flåm is a long ride–in total it takes around 5.5 hours each way.
 You first have to take a 4.5 hour train from Olso to Myrdal and then you switch to the Flåm Railway which takes you down into the valley in about an hour.
 If you so choose, you can also hike into Flåm, but I’ve heard mixed reviews about the path.
 It looked like a beautiful hike, but we were too exhausted at that point to hike down the mountain like we planned.
 I’m so glad we took the train round trip–although the hike looked amazing, it also looked pretty strenuous, so the comfort of the unique train ride was perfect.